Bhawyahuja/Human-Recognition-/README.md

-# Human-Recognition-
+# Human-Recognition
-Detects human body
+Detects human body using AI
+created using python and opencv